-All applicants for Deputy Sheriff, Telecommunicatior, or Detention Officer must be at least 21 years of age.
-Please complete an application that can be found here and you may submit a F-3 form.
-Send applications and forms to Major Deringer at P. O. Box 757 Manteo, NC 27954
+Please complete an application that can be found hereand you may submit a F-3 form.
+Send the F-3 form to Major Deringer at P. O. Box 757 Manteo, NC 27954.

 Inmates may receive reading material through the mail, but the items must come directly from the publisher.
 This does include Amazon and newspaper distributors.

 How can I deposit money to an inmates account?

 There are two ways to add money to an inmates account.

 You may come to the Detention Center and in the lobby there is a kiosk in which you may add money to an inmate's account.
 There are directions on the kiosk, or if you are having trouble an Officer will assist you.

 You may deposit money online at the McDaniel web site using a debit or credit card.
 This may be done here.

 How do I bond someone out of jail?